EskoSalaka/mtgtools/README.md

 # mtgtools

-mtgtools is a collection of tools for easy and convenient handling and downloading of Magic: The Gathering card and set data on your computer.
-The card and set data can be easily downloaded from **Scryfall** API and/or **magicthegathering.io** API and it is saved in a ZODB - database, which is a native object database for Python.
+mtgtools is a collection of tools for easy handling of **Magic: The Gathering** data on your computer.
+The card data can be easily downloaded from **Scryfall** API or **magicthegathering.io** API and it is saved in a ZODB - database, which is a native object database for Python.
 Everything is simply in Python, so no knowledge of SQL is needed to work with the database.

 ## Features